|The busiest "little" township in Indiana

 C. Future third-party benefit

-party, the trustee may require the applicant to enter into a subrogation agreement or sign an authorization for the repayment of any
+a third-party, the trustee may require the applicant to enter into a subrogation agreement or sign an authorization for the

-motorcycles, jewelry, etc.) should be liquidated in order to receive continued township assistance.
+equipment, motorcycles, camcorders, VCR's, jewelry, etc.) should be liquidated in order to receive continued township

 (1) All members of the household are expected to liquidate any assets deemed nonessential as soon as possible